Scenario Reduction for Distributionally Robust Optimization: Introduction

 \subsection{Related Work}

 Scenario reduction is a key technique used in reducing the complexity and the size of stochastic programming problems~\cite{roemisch-scenredSO}.
-A popular approach is to generate new scenarios and assigned probabilities in order to minimize their distance to the original probability like in~\cite{henrion2009scenario, dupavcova2003scenario}.
-More recently, a lot of attention has also been paid to problem-based scenario reduction methods where the optimization objective itself is leveraged in the construction of the metrics used to simplify scenarios~\cite{bertsimas2023optimization,keutchayan2023problem, zhang2023optimized}.
+A popular approach is to generate new scenarios and assigned probabilities in order to minimize their distance to the original probability like in~\cite{dupavcova2003scenario, henrion2009scenario}.
+This approach focuses on the uncertainty in the underlying probability distribution.
+In multistage settings, stochastic processes have been approximated by scenario trees~\cite{hochreiter2007financial, pflug2001scenario}.
+More recently, a lot of attention has also been paid to problem-based scenario reduction methods where the optimization objective itself is leveraged in the construction of the metrics used to simplify scenarios~\cite{bertsimas2023optimization,keutchayan2023problem, problem_driven_scen_reduction, zhang2023optimized}.
 For this purpose, a variety of techniques have been developed to aggregate scenarios and simplify scenario trees, such as clustering~\cite{kammammettu2023scenario}, moment matching~\cite{carino1998concepts}, objective approximation~\cite{zenios1993constructing}, etc. Machine learning techniques that attempt to learn scenario representations have also become popular~\cite{wu2022learning}.
 Some papers have primarily focused on ineffective scenarios, which are scenarios whose removal does not affect the risk-averse objective function~\cite{arpon2018scenario}, or have aimed to incorporate the risk measure into the distance metric used for aggregation~\cite{pineda2010scenario}.
 However, these methods are not directly applicable to the DRO case, as they typically assume a given probability distribution over the original scenarios.
 In the DRO modeling approach, there is an entire set of possible probability distributions that has to be taken into account.
-It is very relevant whenever computationally efficient approaches shall be implemented in challenging applications under uncertainty, for example in electricity networks \cite{aigner_curtailment, aigner_dvine}.
+It is very relevant whenever computationally efficient approaches shall be implemented in challenging applications under uncertainty, for example in electricity networks~\cite{aigner_curtailment, aigner_dvine}.

 Our work shares similarities with scenario reduction methods as they were developed for robust optimization in~\cite{goerigk2019representative, goerigk_scen_reduction}.
 The authors propose models to reduce the number of scenarios for one- and two-stage robust optimization problems with discrete uncertainty in the objective function.
 The reduction is done in a way such that an approximation quality holds.
 The recent work~\cite{goerigk_new} improves on that by also taking the feasible set into consideration when reducing the scenarios.